FrozenOolong/FrozenOolong.github.io/_posts/2020-01-07-5 Self-Learning Resources-That-Helped-Me-to-Transit-into-Data-Science.md

 ---
 title: 5 Self-Learning Resources That Helped Me to Transit into Data Science
-tags: Self-Learning, MOOC, Data Science
+tags: [Self-Learning, MOOC, Data Science]
-style: fill
+style: border
 color: success
 description: Share great MOOC courses in math, statistics, and programming that helped me to transit from business to data science.
 ---